pavelerofeev/ontrack-github-actions-cli-setup/README.md

 Other GitHub actions can be used after the `ontrack-github-actions-cli-setup` in order to leverage the Ontrack CLI:

+* [`ontrack-github-actions-cli-build`](https://github.com/nemerosa/ontrack-github-actions-cli-build/) - complete setup of a build based on the GH workflow information
 * [`ontrack-github-actions-cli-validation`](https://github.com/nemerosa/ontrack-github-actions-cli-validation/) - creates validations for builds, using information available in the GitHub workflow

 ## Building